gap-system/gap/INSTALL.md

 For the Windows version the unpacking process will already have put binaries in place.
-Under Unix you will have to compile such a binary yourself.
-(OS X users: please see section "GAP for OS X" below for additional information about compilation)
+Under Unix you will have to compile such a binary yourself. (macOS users: please see section "GAP for macOS" below for additional information about compilation)

 Change to the directory `gap-4.X.Y` (which you just created by unpacking).